If you're in the market for a new washer dryer, you've probably got a list of the boxes it should tick.

-Zanussi is a much loved brand in the UK, and this model offers a wash capacity of 8kg.
+Zanussi is a much loved brand and this model offers a wash capacity of 8kg.
 This makes it more than capable of handling a regular load for a family of four.

 It has an "A" energy-rating, which is the very best you can buy.
 There's a number of programs and options, including a 30-minute quick wash and a 24-hour timer.

-What we really like about this particular model is the sensor that detects how much moisture is left in your clothes after the spin cycle.
-The machine then automatically selects the most efficient drying time to save time and energy.
+This is because this model has sensors that detect how much moisture is left in your clothes after the spin cycle.
+The machine then automatically selects the most efficient drying time to save you time and energy.

 You can learn more in this short video.

-Although this machine is rated as "1600 rpm" spin, it's worth pointing out that it'll only reach this speed on the cotton washes.
-To be honest, this is in common with many washing machine manufacturers, but people are still disappointed they can only use full-speed some of the time.
+Although this machine has a 1600 rpm spin rating, it's worth pointing out that it only reach this speed during the cotton washes.
+To be honest, this is in common with many models.
+However, people are still disappointed they can only use full-speed some of the time.

-Some users also find this model to be hard to use, though like many new modern appliances, it's something that becomes easier with time.
+Some users also find this model to be hard to use.
+Like many new modern appliances, it's (hopefully) something that becomes easier with time.

-Perhaps the main drawback on the washing side is there aren't any sports, anti-allergy or baby programs.
+Perhaps the main drawback on the laundry side is there aren't any sports, anti-allergy or baby programs.
 But there are programs for anti-crease and mixed loads.

-All in all, the Zanussi ZWD81633NW is a great choice for a mid-sized family.
+All in all, the Zanussi Lindo Washer/Dryer is a great choice for a couple or small-family.